kruemelo/node-browserfs/README.md

 });
 ```

-Have a look at the examples folder.
+Have a look at the example folder.

-Open index.html in browser, drop the github timeout png, click on the filename to download..)
+Open index.html in browser, drop the github timeout png, click on the filename to download..

 Read the code.